RudyMartin/esp32/README.md

-# esp32
-Code for Expressif ESP32
+# Tips, Tricks, and Traps for ESP32 Agent Systems